Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

 # Peopoly Magneto X Frequently Asked Questions

-###### Last Updated: 12/16/24
+###### Last Updated: 12/15/24

-All questions pertain to printer shipping version of 10/1/24 or later unless otherwise specified.
+All answers pertain to printer shipping version of 10/1/24 or later unless otherwise specified.

-Where authors provided it only reflects who wrote the FAQ as all answers have many community contributions.
+Where authors are provided it only reflects who wrote the FAQ as all answers have many community contributions.

 Please send any questions, comments, suggestion, new FAQs to `@kaihanga` on Discord or via kaihanga@nulleta.com

+An [Official FAQ](https://wiki.peopoly.net/en/magneto/magneto-x/magneto-x-faq) is also available.

 Read your manual, confirm what you're doing, everything's at your own risk.